Neil1112/umang-docs/documentation/external/docs/general/view-cookie-policy.md

 ---

-This guide shows the process of viewing the Umang Wellness Cookie Policy.
+This guide shows the process of viewing the Umang Wellness _Cookie Policy_.
 The page can be accessed without requiring signin.

 ## Steps